BartokW/blog.ggbetawerks.com/_posts/2022-06-25-angular-intro.markdown

 - Currency - Transforms a number to a formatted currency string based on locale rules
 - Decimal - Transforms a number to a formatted string with a decimal point based on locale rules
 - Percent - Transforms a number to a percentage string formatted according to locale rules
+- Async - Automatically subscribes / unsubscribes to an observable, returning the latest value of the observable
+- Json - Transforms an object to a JSON string (which is useful for debugging)

+### Routing